 Anyway, it was one of those Sunday mornings when the three of us were behaving like, well, like little girls.
 Besides getting everyone dressed and ready for church, Mama also had to have dinner ready when we returned.
 So, before she started getting us dressed, she had put some chicken on to cook in her pressure cooker.

 I imagine she had plans to make something like Chicken a la King, one of my personal retro favorites, out of that chicken when we got back home.
 I also imagine that she was distracted beyond belief by the three squirming little handfuls that were me and my sisters when all of a sudden we heard the loudest boom coming from the direction of the kitchen.

 Childhood Trauma :-)

-Mama went running toward the kitchen into what I was sure would be her (and our) certain annihilation by an atomic bomb only to find the pressure cooker blown to bits and chicken covering every possible surface.
+Mama went running toward the kitchen into what I was sure would be her (and our) certain annihilation only to find the pressure cooker blown to bits and chicken covering every possible surface.
 And I do mean every surface - even the ceiling.
 Needless to say, we did not make it to church that particular Sunday.

 Modern Pressure Cookers Are Safe and Easy to Use